Vernon L. Grose: Personal background

 Vernon Leslie Grose was born on June 27, 1928, in Spokane, Washington.
-He is the son of Wesley and Pearl (née Quantz) Grose.
+He was the son of Wesley and Pearl (née Quantz) Grose.
 His father was an automobile mechanic, while his mother was a telephone operator for the Pacific Northwest Bell Telephone Company.
 His siblings include sister, Lois, and brother, Gerald.
 Grose was raised in northwest Spokane, graduating from North Central High School in 1946.
 In 1997, Grose was honored as an inaugural recipient of the North Central High School Distinguished Alumnus Award.
 Fellow recipients included Spokane Mayor, Jack Geraghty; US Congressman, George Nethercutt; Jerry Sage, WWII prisoner of war portrayed by Steve McQueen in the movie, the Great Escape; and musician Don Eagle, who toured with the USO during WWII and appeared in A Connecticut Yankee in King Arthur's Court (with fellow-Spokanite Bing Crosby), Night Has a Thousand Eyes (with Edward G. Robinson), and The Strip (with Mickey Rooney).

 Following high school, Grose enrolled at Whitworth University in north Spokane, earning a Bachelor of Science degree in Physics in 1950.
 He served as a member of Whitworth's Alumni Association Board of Directors from 1968 to 1970.
 Whitworth University honored him with the 2013 Distinguished Alumni Award.
 He earned the Master of Science degree in Systems Management in 1967, from the University of Southern California.

 In 1973, Grose received an honorary Doctor of Science degree from Southern California College, for his work in "forcing re-examination of scientific objectivity regarding the origin of the universe, life and man".
 In conferring the degree, the school president, Emil A. Balliet stated of Grose, "He has the rare and unusual ability to discern the broad issues in the world at many levels and he has the skill to go directly to the heart of the problem.
 Most impressive has been his leadership role in establishing the case for design as opposed to the case for chance in the study of origins in California State public school textbooks."

 Grose graduated from Whitworth University three weeks before North Korea's invasion of South Korea.
 In 1951, following his graduation, he began serving with the United States Air Force.
 In 1952, he was commissioned as an Electronics Officer, later serving in Technical Intelligence with the Air Force Reserve.
 He retired in 1972 with the rank of captain.

 He married Phyllis Jean Heine in Spokane on April 14, 1951, at the First Assembly of God church.
 Together, they had six children, Rhonda Susan Chumley, Brenda Ruth Tutmarc, Lynnda Lorelle Owens, Wesley Paul Grose, Bradley Wayne Grose, and Nanette Jill Shotwell.
 In 1959, Grose moved to California, where they lived through 1983.
 They relocated to the Washington D.C. area in 1983, when he was sworn into public office with the National Transportation Safety Board.
-As of 2013, Grose and his wife reside in Arlington, Virginia.
+As of 2013, Grose and his wife resided in Arlington, Virginia.